garipovroma/shakespeare-gpt/README.md

 # GPT-2 Fine-tuning on Shakespeare dataset

-The [GPT2](https://huggingface.co/gpt2) model is fine-tuned on the [Shakespeare dataset](https://www.kaggle.com/kingburrito666/shakespeare-plays).
+ShakespeareGPT is a [GPT2](https://huggingface.co/gpt2) model fine-tuned on the [Shakespeare dataset](https://www.kaggle.com/kingburrito666/shakespeare-plays).

 In this repository you can find the code for training the model and generating text from it.